-Family as a Role Model Key to Moral Life, Says Judge Noorunnisa
+Family as a role model key to moral life, says Judge Noorunnisa

 Live

-Families should serve as role models to steer society on the path of morality, said Senior Civil Judge Noorunnisa, addressing an event held at Sridevi College on the occasion of International Women's Day held at the college on Wednesday 12 March.
+Tumakuru: Families should serve as role models to steer society on the path of morality, said Senior Civil Judge Noorunnisa, addressing an event held...

 Tumakuru: Families should serve as role models to steer society on the path of morality, said Senior Civil Judge Noorunnisa, addressing an event held at Sridevi College on the occasion of International Women’s Day held at the college on Wednesday 12 March.